The General Election is November 6th. Learn about the candidates on http://www.VOTE411.org.

 21 days!
-The last day to register to vote or to update your voter information is May 21st for the Primary Election and October 15th for General Election.
+The last day to register to vote or to update your voter information is October 15th for the General Election.

 Go to www.VOTE411.org to check your registration status.